gbouras13/depth_vs_polishing_analysis/parameter_sweep/README.md

-This analysis does a parameter sweep for each polisher, trying to find a set of parameters that does well with low-depth polishing.
-For this test, I used only the _Campylobacter lari_ genome, because it was the smallest genome (so fastest to run) and had the highest density of pre-polishing errors.
+This analysis does a parameter sweep for each polisher, trying to find a set of parameters that works well with low-depth polishing.
+For this test, I used only the _Campylobacter lari_ genome, because it was the smallest genome in this study (so fastest to run) and had the highest density of pre-polishing errors.
 I also just tested four depths (5x, 10x, 15x and 20x) to save time.
 Parameters were ranked on the total number of remaining errors across those four depths.
 Since the _Campylobacter lari_ genome had 18 errors, a polisher that did nothing would result in a total of 72 errors.

 Each parameter sweep is done by a Python script.
-The script first tries the default parameters, and if the documentation/publication suggests any alternative parameters (e.g. 'eukaryote mode' in FMLRC2), then it tries those also.
+The script first tries the default parameters, and if the documentation/publication suggests any alternative parameters (e.g. 'careful' for Polypolish and 'eukaryote mode' for FMLRC2), then it tries those also.
 Then it alternates between trying a random set of parameters and a mutated set of parameters.
-Mutated parameters start with the best set since so far and adjust the values slightly.
-A total of 1000 parameter sets were tried for each tool.
+Mutated parameters start with the best set seen so far and adjust the values slightly.
+A total of 1000 parameter sets are tried for each tool.

 For each tool, I did my best to decide which parameters were relevant and which weren't, and only search relevant parameters.
 For example, a minimum-depth parameter would be relevant but a thread-count parameter would not.
 I also did my best to test each parameter in a range which makes sense, e.g. a 'depth' parameter might range from 0-50, while a 'fraction' parameter might range from 0-1.

-Often, a tool had multiple similar parameter sets which tied for the best.
-To get a single 'best' set, I did my best to take a median set.
-E.g. if the best sets had a parameter with values 0.21, 0.22 or 0.23, I would use the set with 0.22.